Fleishman Is in Trouble: Reception

 The Guardian called it "an honest, powerful, human story with no apologies", while Rolling Stone praised its "unsparing yet sympathetic depiction of the way we live now".
-The Washington Post opined that the novel "slices through the demeaning rules of the patriarchy just as effectively as she slays the fatuous optimism of that 'girl-power' propaganda fed to modern girls".
+Writing for The Washington Post, Ron Charles opined that the novel "slices through the demeaning rules of the patriarchy just as effectively as she slays the fatuous optimism of that 'girl-power' propaganda fed to modern girls".

 The BBC praised its "enjoyable satirical touch", but found it "laborious to read and ultimately not very interesting".
 The Harvard Crimson panned its writing as "lazy" and further said that the book "rarely [shows] more than the various characters' selfish desires to run away from the lives they've willingly signed up for".
 Similarly, Kay Hymowitz also criticized the characterization in the book, commenting: "What's telling about our current cultural moment is that Rachel's shallow, snobbish status obsessions didn't attract any attention from the book's many reviewers; it's as if those obsessions are so obviously acceptable that they don't notice their corrupting effect.
 Instead, they endorsed the novel's supposed depiction of 'the impossible pressures that talented women endure'."